YasserHassan03/RISCV-CPU/personal statements/Yasser.md

 ```verilog
  if (WE3 & A3 != 0) REG_FILE[A3] <= WD3;
 ```

+On the rising edge, we also make t0 high when trigger is high.
+This is done to maximise tha amount of time t0 is high to allow maximal time for the lfsr to run and calculate a random number.

 ## Data memory

 In data memory all we do is specify which file we are reading from and then put each byte from the instruction word into a specific pasrt of the write address.
 We had to make sure when testing that we start writing memory at the desired address specified by the memory map.
 Initially as can be seen in this [commit](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-32/commit/560159f1c84dba04be77ff66af514d4028afd2f9#diff-09e7f6ae93159d1711a1d00f971f66a606e56e2357adf7d03bf1256bad402695) we had it in big endian.
 However, due to the reference program being in little endian, we had to change the file to comply like [this](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-32/commit/395c80ac38ef29dd77dce1344d4ac235b984049a)